 - Lay battered onion in breading and with a separate spoon cover it completely with crumbs

-- Transfer to cookie sheet lines with parchment paper and repeat
+Transfer to cookie sheet lined with parchment paper and repeat

 - Serve with your favorite dipping sauce